jdaw1/placemat/Documentation/type_sizes.md

 But, before detail can be explained, a flow of action is needed.

 1. First, the circle text is sized.
-There are two parameters givng an indicative size, and others controlling whether this may be improved.
+There are two parameters giving an indicative size, and others controlling whether this may be improved.

-2. Then the `Titles` are sized, to use all the available space.
-These are subject to one-at-a-time constraints.
+2. Then the `Titles` are sized, to use all the available space, subject to one-at-a-time constraints.
 That could still leave an ugly profusion of type sizes: one would not want different circles having their `Titles` set in 100pt, 104pt, 108pt, 108pt.
 So then there are constraints on which sets must be the same.
 For each set, all are set to the type size of the smallest.